jean-michel-gonet/angular-backtest/README.md

 ]);
 ```
 At the beginning, the NAV is lower than the index because of the transfers of
 660 we execute every month.
-Then we see how market timing saves us from the
+Then market timing saves us from the worst, and we
+sell all our positions in 2000, 2007, 2010, and a couple of other times that we
+could have skipped but seemed dangerous at the time.
+While we are out of the
-worse, and we sell all our positions.
-The NAV becomes a straight decreasing line
-because of the regular transfers.
+market, the NAV becomes a straight decreasing line because of the regular
+transfers that we keep doing.
 In the end, we managed to increase 3 fold the
 value of our portfolio, plus extracting nearly 190'000 in cash along this
 whole period.

 ![Buy & Hold on IBEX-35, with market timing since 1996](src/assets/doc/buy-and-hold-on-ibex35-with-market-timing.png)

-Looks really nice.
-However, if you want to scare yourself, try
+It looks really nice.
+If you want to scare yourself try starting the
-starting the simulation in 2006.
-Or worse, in 2008.
+simulation in 2006.

 ### Understand what's happening
 Angular is not a difficult language, and you don't need to master it to go further.